 Common Elements in Stories of Near Death Experiences

-For a near death experience to occur, one must have limited brain function, yet still have a sensory experience—without full use of their physical senses.
-In the United States alone, about 9 million people have reported experiencing a NDE.
+For a near-death experience to occur, one must have limited brain function, yet still have a sensory experience—without full use of their physical senses.
+In the United States alone, about 9 million people have reported experiencing an NDE.

 The patients’ reports reveal a pattern of several recurring elements.
 These elements include:

-- accurate visual perception (while out of body)
+- accurate visual perception (while out of the body)

-- accurate auditory perception (while out of body)
+- accurate auditory perception (while out of the body)

 - feelings of peace and painlessness

 - light phenomena (encounter with loving white light)

 - tunnel experience